FILING DEADLINE--Kuznicki Law PLLC Announces Class Action on Behalf of Shareholders of Electric Last Mile Solutions, Inc. f/k/a Forum Merger III Corp. - ELMS

-CEDARHURST, N.Y., March 24, 2022 /PRNewswire/ -- The securities litigation law firm of Kuznicki Law PLLC issues this alert to shareholders of Electric Last Mile Solutions, Inc. ("ELMS" or the "Company") f/k/a Forum Merger III Corp.
-(NasdaqGS: ELMS, ELMSW, FIII, FIIIU, FIIIW), if they purchased the Company's securities between March 31, 2021 and February 1, 2022, inclusive (the "Class Period").
-Shareholders have until April 4, 2022to file lead plaintiff applications in the securities class action lawsuit.
+CEDARHURST, N.Y., March 30, 2022 (GLOBE NEWSWIRE) -- The securities litigation law firm of Kuznicki Law PLLC issues this alert to shareholders of Electric Last Mile Solutions, Inc. (“ELMS” or the “Company”) f/k/a Forum Merger III Corp.
+(NasdaqGS: ELMS, ELMSW, FIII, FIIIU, FIIIW), if they purchased the Company’s securities between March 31, 2021 and February 1, 2022, inclusive (the “Class Period”).
+Shareholders have until April 4, 2022 to file lead plaintiff applications in the securities class action lawsuit.

 Shareholders are encouraged to contact us at https://kclasslaw.com/cases/securities/nasdaqgs-elms/, by calling toll-free at 1-833-835-1495 or by email ([email protected]).